-- Integrated production planning and scheduling: - development of novel mathematical models and related solution methods, - combination of the methods of operations research (scheduling theory, linear and integer programming) and artificial intelligence (constraint programming), - estimation of solutions' goodness, - development of parametric, scalable modules for production optimisation. - development of systems to be installed at the enterprises or for use as e-service. - Real-time production control: - modelling of disturbance and change sensitivities, - intelligent analysis of production data warehouses, data-mining, - automatic situation recognition and related problem solving, decision support, machine learning, - research on reactive and proactive rescheduling algorithms, - development of reactive and proactive production control support systems, - integration of active identifiers into production control. - Management of distributed, cooperative systems: - research on multi-agent (holonic [27]) systems, - development of ontologies for exchanging production-related information. - planning of negotiation mechanisms [28] and communication protocols, - development of models for describing production networks, behaviour analysis of the networks, development of efficient behaviour patterns, - development of an IT framework for supporting coordination and cooperation.
+- Integrated production planning and scheduling: - development of novel mathematical models and related solution methods, - combination of the methods of operations research (scheduling theory, linear and integer programming) and artificial intelligence (constraint programming), - estimation of solutions' goodness, - development of parametric, scalable modules for production optimisation, - development of systems to be installed at the enterprises or for use as e-service. - Real-time production control: - modelling of disturbance and change sensitivities, - automatic situation recognition and related problem solving, decision support, machine learning, - research on reactive and proactive rescheduling algorithms, - development of reactive and proactive production control support systems, - integration of active identifiers into production control. - Management of distributed, cooperative systems: - research on multi-agent systems, - development of ontologies for exchanging production-related information, - planning of negotiation mechanisms and communication protocols, - development of models for describing production networks, behaviour analysis of the networks, development of efficient behaviour patterns.

-4 CONCLUSIONS
+4. CONCLUSIONS

 The paper introduced the main R&D directions, i.e., adaptive manufacturing, digital manufacturing, knowledge-based manufacturing, and networked manufacturing, outlined in the European initiative Manufuture.
-However, these issues have to be handled in a holistic way, and at least two additional requirements, i.e., the real-timeness and cooperativeness of the whole system, have to be added, which are of high and increasing importance.
+However, these issues have to be handled in a holistic way, and at least two additional requirements, i.e., the real-timeness and cooperateveness of the whole system, have to be added, which are of high and increasing importance.
 The paper outlined the main results of a national R&D project in Hungary on Digital Enterprises, Production Networks.
 Decision support systems were developed within the project in order to help enterprises to cope with the problems of uncertainty and complexity, to increase their efficiency, to join in production networks and to improve the scope and quality of their customer relationship management.

 The main concept of a new, just started, national research project VITAL: Real-time Cooperative Enterprises was also introduced.
 One of the most "vital" features of factories is their ability of cooperation, quick responses to changes and disturbances.
 These are matters of survival, independent of the size of the firms.
 The goal of the project is to research and develop new methods for the real-time management of complex technical and economic systems that work in changing, uncertain environments.
 Since the envisaged methods come from various, novel areas of informatics, operations research and knowledge-based systems, their integration is expected to balance the aspects of optimisation, autonomy, and cooperation.
-Customized mass production was focused on in the project.